 The list needs to be headed by the word 'ingredients' followed by a list of all the ingredients in descending order by weight at the mixing bowl stage of production.
 This means that the list goes from those ingredients that weighed the most to those ingredients that weighed the least when they were included in the product.
 There are a few exceptions to this.

 Herbs, spices, additives, sweeteners and any other ingredient that makes up less than 2% of the finished product can be placed at the end of the list.

-Any additives that are in the compound ingredient should be presented at the end of the bracketed list rather than at the end of the main ingredient list.
+Any additives that are in the compound ingredient should be presented at the end of the bracketed list rather than at the end of the main ingredients list.

-Any compound ingredient with a composition controlled by legislation (chocolate, jam, honey, etc) that makes up less than 2% of the finished product does not have to be broken down into its components.
+Any compound ingredient with a composition controlled by legislation (chocolate, jam, honey, etc) that makes up less than 2% of the finished product does not need to be broken down into its components.

-If water makes up 5% or more of the finished product then you need to include it in the ingredient list.
+If water makes up 5% or more of the finished product then you need to include it in the ingredients list.

 This doesn't apply to water that is intended to be drained away (tuna in brine, for example) or if water has been used to rehydrate a dried or powdered ingredient.